 The District's highest priority is student achievement, but it is faced with many challenges, including student poverty and language barriers.
-More than 45% (approximately 138,000 students) of the District's population qualifies for free or reduced-cost meals, and over 20% (approximately 62,000 students) are enrolled in an English Language Learners (ELL) program.
+More than 54.8% (approximately 169,662 students) of the District's population qualifies for free or reduced-cost meals, and over 15.3% (approximately 47,471 students) are enrolled in an English Language Learners (ELL) program.
 The District continues to fund important programs such as ELL and apply for funding under the free and reduced lunch program offered by the federal government.
-Despite these challenges, the District's administration of the lowa Tests of Basic Skills/Educational Development shows that elementary school achievement is close to or above the national average (50th percentile).
-Over the past ten years, ACT scores have exceeded the national average, although moving below as of late, while SAT scores are slightly below the national average.
+Despite these challenges, the District's administration of the Iowa Tests of Basic Skills/Educational Development shows that elementary school achievement is close to or above the national average (50th percentile).
+Over the past ten years, ACT scores have exceeded the national average while SAT scores are slightly below the national average.